Abibubble/ms4-lead-shot-hazard/README.md

 ### Future Features
-* ADD FUTURE FEATURES
-Add to bag button is disabled if the product is out of stock.
+* Add to bag button is disabled if the product is out of stock.
-Recommended product at the bottom of checkout
+* Recommended product at the bottom of the checkout page.
-Retrieve password?
-Or re-set password?
+* Retrieve or re-set a forgotten password.
-Stock for each product size
+* Stock count for each product size, including out of stock sizes.
+* Social media login, via Facebook or Google.
+* Having a 0 quantity of a product in shopping bag removes the item from the shopping bag.

 ### Audio